-FGM is illegal in England and Wales under the FGM Act (2003).
-It is a form of child abuse and violence against women.
-A mandatory reporting duty, requires teachers to report directly and immediately to the Police 101 where they either:

-- Are informed by a girl under 18 that an act of FGM has been carried out on her; or - Observe physical signs which appear to show that an act of FGM as been carried out on a girl under 18 and they have no reason to believe that the act was necessary for the girl's physical or mental health or for the purposes connected with labour or birth.

-The duty applies to all persons who are employed or engaged to carry out 'teaching work' whether or not they have qualified teacher status.

-The duty applies to the individual who becomes aware of the case to make a report.
-It should not be transferred to the DSL; however, the DSL should be informed.

-School staff are trained to be aware of risk indicators of FGM.

-Concerns about FGM outside of the mandatory reporting duty should be reported using the school's Safeguarding and Child protection procedures.
-Staff should be particularly alert to suspicions or concerns expressed by female children about going on a long holiday during the summer holiday.

-There should also be consideration of potential risk to other girls in the family and the wider community.
-Where there is a risk to life or likelihood of serious immediate harm the teacher should report the case immediately to the Police by calling 999.

-There are no circumstances in which a member of staff should examine a girl.
+- FGM is illegal in England and Wales under the FGM Act (2003).
+It is a form of child abuse and violence against women. - A mandatory reporting duty, requires teachers to report directly and immediately to the Police 101 where they either: - Are informed by a girl under 18 that an act of FGM has been carried out on her; or - Observe physical signs which appear to show that an act of FGM has been carried out on a girl under 18 and they have no reason to believe that the act was necessary for the girl's physical or mental health or for the purposes connected with labour or birth. - The duty applies to all persons who are employed or engaged to carry out 'teaching work' whether or not they have qualified teacher status. - The duty applies to the individual who becomes aware of the case to make a report.
+It should not be transferred to the DSL; however, the DSL should be informed. - School staff are trained to be aware of risk indicators of FGM. - Concerns about FGM outside of the mandatory reporting duty should be reported using the school's Safeguarding and Child protection procedures.
+Staff should be particularly alert to suspicions or concerns expressed by female children about going on a long holiday during the summer holiday. - There should also be consideration of potential risk to other girls in the family and the wider community.
+Where there is a risk to life or likelihood of serious immediate harm the teacher should report the case immediately to the Police by calling 999. - There are no circumstances in which a member of staff should examine a girl.

-Forced Marriage
+4.14 Forced Marriage

-A forced marriage is a marriage in which one or both people do not (or in cases of people with learning disabilities cannot) consent to the marriage but are coerced into it.
+- A forced marriage is a marriage in which one or both people do not (or in cases of people with learning disabilities cannot) consent to the marriage but are coerced into it.
 Coercion may include physical, psychological, financial, sexual, and emotional pressure.
-It may also involve physical or sexual violence and abuse.

-Forced marriage is recognised in the UK as a form of violence against women and men, domestic/child abuse and a serious abuse of human rights.
+It may also involve physical or sexual violence and abuse. - Forced marriage is recognised in the UK as a form of violence against women and men, domestic/child abuse and a serious abuse of human rights.
 Since June 2014 forcing someone to marry has become a criminal offence in England and Wales under the Anti-Social Behaviour, Crime and Policing Act 2014.

-A forced marriage is not the same as an arranged marriage which is common in many cultures.
-The families of both spouses take a leading role in arranging the marriage but the choice of whether or not to accept the arrangement remains with the prospective spouses.

-School staff should never attempt to intervene directly as a school or through a third party.
-Contact should be made with the C-SPA and/or the Forced Marriage Unit 200 7008 0151
+- A forced marriage is not the same as an arranged marriage which is common in many cultures.
+The families of both spouses take a leading role in arranging the marriage but the choice of whether or not to accept the arrangement remains with the prospective spouses. - School staff should never attempt to intervene directly as a school or through a third party.
+Contact should be made with the C-SPA and/or the Forced Marriage Unit 200 7008 0151 - Whilst all staff will speak to the DSL or deputy if they have any concerns about FGM, there is a specific legal reporting duty on teachers. - Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers in England and Wales, to personally report to the police where they discover that FGM appears to have been carried out on a girl.

-So-called 'Honour'-based abuse (HBA)
+4.15 So-called Honour Based Abuse (HBA)